6 things you should know before college

 A concentration allows you to specialize in a certain area within your major, offering a depth of information and hands-on experiences that you may not otherwise get.
 Many students in this major will concentrate in one area to work in a specific field after college, as well as find mentors and internships before they even graduate.

-Your career options with an Apparel and Merchandising degree can range from fashion-industry work to retail merchandising, outdoor apparel and gear design, marketing, fashion entertainment, quality assurance, and beyond.
-Exploring your interests in the major’s three concentrations can help you find your niche.
+Your career options with an Apparel and Merchandising degree can range from fashion-industry work to retail merchandising, outdoor apparel and gear design, marketing, fashion content creation, quality assurance, and beyond.
+Exploring your interests in the major’s three concentrations can help you find your ideal career path.

 For additional opportunities, please reach out to: